aquova/chip8-book/src/frontend.md

 $ cargo run path/to/game
 ```

 If everything has gone well, you should see the window appear and the game begin to render and play!
-This is a tremendous step, and you should feel accomplished for getting this far with your very own emulator.
+You should feel accomplished for getting this far with your very own emulator.

 As I mentioned previously, the emulation `tick` speed should probably run faster than the canvas refresh rate.
 If you watch your game run, it might feel a bit sluggish.
 Right now, we execute one instruction, then draw to the screen, then repeat.
-As you're aware now, it takes several instructions to be able to do any meaningful changes to the screen.
+As you're aware, it takes several instructions to be able to do any meaningful changes to the screen.
 To get around this, we will allow the emulator to tick several times before redrawing.

-Now, this is where things get a bit... experimental.
+Now, this is where things get a bit experimental.
 The Chip-8 specification says nothing about how quickly the system should actually run.
 Even leaving it is now so it runs at 60 Hz is a valid solution (and you're welcome to do so).
 We'll simply allow our `tick` function to loop several times before moving on to drawing the screen.
-Personally, I (and other emulators I've looked at) find that 10 times is a nice sweet spot.
+Personally, I (and other emulators I've looked at) find that 10 ticks per frame is a nice sweet spot.

 ```rust
 const TICKS_PER_FRAME: usize = 10;